 This course aims to encourage safer and more responsible attitudes towards driving and to motivate drivers to be considerate to other road users.

 National Speed Awareness Course

-The course covers why people speed, what difference speed makes, what could happen if you speed, how to recognise the speed limit, hazard perception and defensive driving strategies.
+This course covers why people speed, what difference speed makes, what could happen if you speed, how to recognise the speed limit, hazard perception and defensive driving strategies.

-National Seat belt Course
+National Seat Belt Course

 National RIDE Course

-This course is designed as an intervention for motorcyclists whose behaviour has brought them to the attention of the police and addresses the behaviour of those whose riding could be described as thrill or sensation seeking and also those who by the very nature of their riding could be defined as anti-social or careless.
-It can also be used for motorcyclists demonstrating careless riding that has led to a collision.
+This course is an intervention for motorcyclists whose behaviour has brought them to the attention of the police.
+It is specifically for those whose riding could be described as thrill or sensation seeking and also those who, by the nature of their riding, could be defined as anti-social or careless.
+It can also be accessed by motorcyclists demonstrating careless riding that has led to a collision.

-This course may be offered following a road traffic collision/incident as an alternative to proceedings before the Magistrates’ Court for due care type offences; this course lasts a full day and includes both theory and practical sessions.
+This course may be offered following a road traffic collision/incident as an alternative to proceedings before the Magistrates’ Court for due care type offences.
+This course lasts a full day and includes both theory and practical sessions.

-You will therefore not be required to comply with the original fixed penalty and as the matter will not proceed to court, nor will you be liable for any additional penalty points, fines or disqualification that could be imposed by a Magistrates’ Court.
+You will therefore not be required to comply with the original fixed penalty and, as the matter will not proceed to court, nor will you be liable for any additional penalty points, fines or disqualification that could be imposed by a Magistrates’ Court.